danielsGitStuff/mel/README.md

 In Java I only found one thing that is broken: the file watch service that watches folders for changes:
 It neither delivers complete nor correct results on any Platform.
 All you can rely on is that something had happened.

+### Intellij does not rebuild all changed Files when running or debugging (Linux)
+Also: you have to clean the project before your debug, because the code running and the code in the editor are not the same (after you made some changes).

+Your inotify limit might be too low.
+To fix that the value to something higher:
+`sudo nano /etc/sysctl.conf`, then add or set `fs.inotify.max_user_watches = 1000000`, then apply settings from this file:
+`sudo sysctl -p`.

+Hint: This is permanent.